kammitama5/kammitama5.github.io/_posts/2021-11-14-Sunday-November-14th.md

 researcher friend once told me "I too like useless things".
 And I've committed to working through a Real Algebra book during Christmas break.
 I get to pick classes for next semester this week, too!
 I am so gloriously happy!
-- My time so far has been so enjoyable, I've seriously been considering going back to do a Master's in Pure Mathematics somewhere afterwards, but everyone else around me says that's a big unnecessary.
+- My time so far has been so enjoyable, I've seriously been considering going back to do a Master's in Pure Mathematics somewhere afterwards, but everyone else around me says that's a bit unnecessary.
 However, right now, if I can delay dealing with the curse of bad recruiters, then how is that a bad thing?
 Perhaps the right opportunity might convince me otherwise.

 ## Anyways